 1 min read

-Get Outside of Yourself
+Get outside of yourself

 I worry about this social dislocation and voyeuristic approach to friendships for my teenagers, and I wonder about the consequences for their confidence and sense of self.
 Peer comparisons and insecurity are nothing new, especially in adolescence, but the ratio of time spent connecting to time spent worrying is higher than ever.